emilychee/backend-coding-assessment-master/README.md

 ## Running the Tests

-Install pytest, pydocstyle, pycodestyle and the sh library using pip.
+Install pytest, pydocstyle, pycodestyle and the sh library using pip3.
 ```bash
 pip3 install pytest pydocstyle pycodestyle sh
 ```